halovn113/unity-photon-assignment/README.md

 # unity-photon-assignment
-This project is a simple multiplayer third-person movement demo built using **Unity 6000.0.37f1** and **Photon Fusion 2 (Shared Mode)**.
+This project is a multiplayer third-person movement demo built using **Unity 6000.0.37f1** and **Photon Fusion 2 (Shared Mode)**.
 It features smooth third-person character control, basic networking for movement synchronization, and a simple lobby-to-game flow.

 ## Features